Get to Know Our Hardworking and Compassionate Team

 Toni Fuller Merfeld, M.S.Ed

-Director of Operations, holds a Bachelor’s Degree in Communication Studies from The University of Iowa, along with two minors; Business Administration and Human Relations.
-She has worked in the insurance industry and brings a wealth of knowledge to the position as Director of Operations.
-As a Professional in the Academy of Healthcare Management, she stays up-to-date on healthcare, insurance industry standards and helps families understand their insurance policies.
-She is also a green belt with Lean Six Sigma, utilizing the six sigma methodology to improve operational efficiencies in Metro West’s business office.
+Megan holds a bachelor’s degree in Communication Studies from The University of Iowa, along with two minors; Business Administration and Human Relations.
+She has worked in the insurance industry and brings a wealth of knowledge to Metro West.
+As a designated Fellow, Academy for Healthcare Management (FAHM), she stays up-to-date on healthcare management and insurance industry standards.
+She is also a green belt with Lean Six Sigma, utilizing the six sigma methodology to improve operational efficiencies.
 Along with her business background, her professional experience includes four years as a Teacher’s Assistant, providing specialized care for diverse youth.
 She also worked for Camp Adventure® (a partner with the United States Department of Defense) spending time overseas in Germany on the Landstuhl Regional Medical Center base.

-Administrative Assistant, has education in both Early Childhood Special Education and Pre-Medical/Pre-Professional Health from The University of Northern Iowa and Iowa State University.
-She has experience working in non-profit organizations with Adult Intellectual Disability and Mental Health waiver services.
-Natalie is a member of the National and Iowa Associations for the Education of Young Children (NAEYC) and is a coach for the Special Olympics and a NAMI volunteer.
+Natalie has education in both Early Childhood Special Education and Pre-Medical/Pre-Professional Health from The University of Northern Iowa and Iowa State University.
+She is also designated a Professional, Academy for Healthcare Management (PAHM) which proves her knowledge of healthcare management and the insurance industry landscape.
+Natalie has many years of experience working in non-profit organizations with Adult Intellectual Disability and Mental Health waiver services.
+She is a member of the National Associations for the Education of Young Children (NAEYC) and is a coach for the Special Olympics and a NAMI volunteer.

 Speech Language Pathologists